gretapwcpan/attention-is-all-you-need/README.md

 ##  What is FocusFlow?

 FocusFlow is a Chrome extension that gamifies your browsing experience to help you build better digital habits.
-Watch your companion grow through mastery stages as you maintain focus, complete daily goals, and browse with intention.
+Watch your attention monster grow through mastery stages as you maintain focus, complete daily goals, and browse with intention.

 ## ✨ Key Features